 Endometrial cancer is a malignancy arising in the inner lining of the uterus.
-In 2023, according to the American Cancer Society, 66,200 new cases of endometrial cancer will be diagnosed and 13,030 women will die from the disease.
+In 2024, according to the American Cancer Society, 67,880 new cases of endometrial cancer will be diagnosed and 13,250 women will die from the disease.
 There are currently very few treatment options for these patients, typically consisting of chemotherapy, local radiation therapy, and hormonal agents, and poor treatment outcomes.
-Patients with endometrioid cancers have a high frequency of mutations in a protein known as beta-catenin, with alterations estimated at approximately 30% of cases according to The Cancer Genome Atlas.
-These β-catenin mutations are often driver mutations leading to rapid disease progression and poor outcomes.
-Recently, the anti-programmed cell death-1 ("PD-1"), antibody dostarlimab-gxly was granted accelerated approval by the FDA for endometrial cancer patients with microsatellite instability high ("MSI-H"), or mismatch repair deficient, ("dMMR"), disease who had progression on or after a chemotherapy regimen.
+Patients with endometrial cancers have a high frequency of mutations in a protein known as β -catenin, with alterations estimated at approximately 30% of cases according to The Cancer Genome Atlas.
+These β -catenin mutations are often driver mutations leading to rapid disease progression and poor outcomes.
+In July 2023, the anti-PD-1 antibody dostarlimab-gxly was approved by the FDA for adult endometrial cancer patients with mismatch repair deficient, ("dMMR") advanced or recurrent disease who had progression on or after a chemotherapy regimen.
 In addition, the combination of lenvatinib and pembrolizumab was approved in second line non-MSI-H or mismatch repair proficient endometrial carcinoma patients with a 30% response rate, 6.6 month median PFS, and 17.4 month median OS.
 However, this combination has been associated with significant toxicity with an 89% rate of grade 3 or higher treatment-emergent adverse events, including a 6% rate of fatal adverse events.